 Place the center pole's base flange on the center point marked in the previous step.
 Attach the flange to the floor with lag bolts.
 Use concrete anchors if the floor is concrete.
 Use the wrench set or socket wrenches to drive the lag bolts firmly into the concrete or wood floor.

-Attach the Center Pole
+Install the Center Pole

 Slide the center pole into the base flange.
 Have the partner hold the pole firmly and as close to plumb as possible.

-Attach the Treads
+Add the Treads

 Move all of the treads to the upper level.
 Carefully slide the treads down the pole; do not let them fall.
 The partner on the lower level, standing on a ladder, will control the descent of the treads and let them gradually stack up.
 Some spiral staircase systems require spacers between treads.
 If so, be sure to have the spacers on the upper level and add them accordingly.